 *Children under the age of 16 must be accompanied by a parent or caregiver.

-This slow-paced and alignment-based practice facilitates ease and awareness in the body using a combination of gentle active practice, yin yoga stretches to release tension in the fascia, and restorative poses combined with simple breath and meditation techniques.
+This slow-paced and alignment-based practice facilitates ease and awareness in the body through using a combination of gentle yin yoga stretches to release tension in the fascia, restorative poses, and breathing and meditation techniques.
 Gentle Yoga is appropriate for anyone from the absolute beginner to the experienced yogi looking to bring an element of deep relaxation to their practice.

 This is an active yoga class that uses yoga asanas (poses), breath, and alignment principles to move you deeper into your practice.
-Poses are held for 3-10 breaths to build strength, body awareness and mind-body connection.
-It is appropriate for beginners with no prior yoga experience, as well as more experienced practitioners seeking a refresher on the fundamentals of breath and alignment.
-Campus Rec is providing yoga mats for in-person Group X classes only; yoga mats are not available for drop-in use at this time.
+Poses are held for 3-10 breaths to build strength, body awareness, and mind-body connection.
+Hatha Yoga is appropriate for beginners with no prior yoga experience, as well as more experienced participants seeking a refresher on the fundamentals of breath and alignment.

 Open your heart, body, and mind in this detoxifying, vinyasa flow.
 Class will progress to matching one breath per movement to create strong, flow-based sequences that elevate heart rate and build warmth in the body.
 Intermediate poses are introduced including arm balances, backbends, and prep poses for inversions.
 Intermediate Vinyasa classes are faster paced; knowledge of yoga postures is helpful but not required.